 - A PCC rule for the UE is activate in the 5G System.
 The PCC rule contains a Service Data Flow Filter with a ToS value and the UE IP address.

-- Reflective QoS is enabled for the PDU Session in question.
+- Reflective QoS is enabled for the PDU Session in question (used here in step 3).

 Steps:

-Provisioning: The 5GMS System is provisioning for Dynamic Policy usage as defined in clause 5.7.2 of TS 26.501 [15].
+Provisioning: The 5GMS System is provisioned for Dynamic Policy usage as defined in clause 5.7.2 of TS 26.501 [15].
 As a result, various functions of the 5G System are provisioned for QoS usage as follows:

 1. The 5GMS Client has received Service Access Information (through M6 or M5), providing the information needed to use the Dynamic Policy Invocation API.
 Here, the sdfMethod indicates the usage of ToS.
 The 5GMS Client has activated a Dynamic Policy as described in clause 5.7 of TS 26.501 [15].